-is AU's award-winning student-run newspaper that publishes daily content online.
-The Eagle also prints two special editions per semester.
+The Eagle is AU's award-winning student-run newspaper that publishes daily content online, creates online multimedia projects and prints one special edition per semester.

-The Eagle is a member of the Associated Collegiate Press, U-Wire and
+The Eagle is a member of the College Media Association.

 Lead and featured stories can be found on the homepage of The Eagle, but additional current stories are also available by clicking on the section links on the left of the page.
 Users can find past stories by clicking the search or archives tool.